Loravis/sillytestsite/includes/README.md

 # Environment variables

-Ensure a file named **env.php** exists in the includes directory before running the app.
+Ensure a file named **env.php** exists in the includes directory before deploying the app.
 It must contain the following code;
 ```php
 <?php
     putenv('USERNAME=localuser');